 A workload should contain the entities you and your team want to see.
 Your choice of entities depends on your organization structure and goals.

-- Go to one.newrelic.com and select the Workloads launcher.
+- Go to one.newrelic.com and click the Workloads launcher, and then click + Create a workload.

-Once you finish creating a workload that contains one or more dashboards, you can set filters on those dashboard links.
+If your workload contains one or more dashboards, you can set filters on those dashboard links.

 You can query and select workload entities using both tags and attributes.
 Therefore, to optimize your use of workloads, it helps to have a good entity-tagging strategy.
 We recommend reading the tagging documentation.

-- Clauses in a single query are combined with an AND operator.
+- Queries can include multiple search terms.
+These are combined with an AND operator.

-- Separate queries are combined with an OR operator.
+- Separate queries within a workload are combined with an OR operator.

 If you have custom dashboards and you already know which data is relevant to your team for observing and operating their workloads, you can link those dashboards from your workload.
 You can also set filters on dashboards to scope them to a workload-specific context.
 When a user selects that dashboard from the workload, it opens with the filter already applied.